vhive-serverless/vSwarm/docs/running_benchmarks.md

     ./invoker -port 80 -dbg -time 60 -rps 0.016667
     ```

+    *Alternatively*, the test client can be used to invoke the benchmark.
+This is a bare-bones
+    client which invokes the function at the given address with a helloworld grpc message, similar
+    to how one might use grpcurl, however it is compatible with more manifest configurations.
+    ```bash
+    cd ./tools/test-client
+    go build ./test-client.go
+    ./test-client -addr <HOSTNAME>:<PORT>
+    ```

 3. If needed, the logs of individual functions can be checked using `kubectl logs`:
     ```bash
     # find the name of the pod